m3t4f1v3/ebbvn/script.md

 Kira: I'll have to start thinking about how to communicate as Kira without the Death Note, asking the board is a death sentence, I'm sure the US will take it as a sign that my job's almost finished and just eliminate me with the subtlety of a nuclear explosion once they think that they can do my work.
 Ryuk: “hedefinize hızla yaklaşan bir nükleer bomba var”
 Kira: “Cut it out.”
-Ryuk: “They aren’t usually that interesting, so no, I won’t.”
+Ryuk: “They aren't usually that interesting, so no, I won't.”
 Kira: Going back over my potential solutions may help solve it, axiomizing my logical process would solve both this and the issue of blind trust, but that will take some time to complete.
-Kira: “You hate apples don’t you?”
+Kira: “You hate apples don't you?”
-Ryuk: “I can’t help it.”
+Ryuk: “I can't help it.”
 Kira: “Hm, I guess hinging designs on your abundance or the lack thereof seems illogical now that I go through it.”
 <!-- detective is aligned with kira idealistically, but has no loyalty -->